vguillet/rlb_documentation/README.md

 *Note: One controller must be launched per agent/turtle*

-### Interupt
+### Interrupt
-Each controller posses an `/Interupt` topic, which can be used to control its behavior mid-run.
-An `RLBInterupt` message must be used, with the following structure:
+Each controller posses an `/Interrupt` topic, which can be used to control its behavior mid-run.
+An `RLBInterrupt` message must be used, with the following structure:

 ```
 builtin_interfaces/Time stamp